 He went into office promising to depolarize American politics and government and to reach across the aisle to work with Republicans.
 Instead, he pokes his thumb into the eyes of Republicans at every opportunity, and what has always been a healthy mistrust between the major parties now approaches bitter animosity.

 He went into office promising to reduce unemployment and to spur economic growth.
+No doubt some may have made use of a service like ARC Resumes (https://www.arcresumes.com/local/pennsylvania/) in anticipation of there being new opportunities for them to get back into work.
 Instead, he has steadily shrunk the size of the U.S. workforce, increased the ranks of the unemployed, and, with little understanding of how the U.S. economy works, he has stymied economic growth.
 All the while employers were still trying desperately to keep retention of employees, or at least trying to improve massively on decreasing their loss of staff in these times.
+Many would even tend to offer additional perks such as policies for life, health or even Key man insurance (for some).
+This could not only serve as a good incentive for the employees to continue working with their employer, but also help them stay protected.
+But no matter the tactics employed by business owners, the labour force has been massively hit.

 He promised to provide healthcare insurance for some 30 million uninsured, while improving the quality of healthcare and reducing the cost of healthcare for everyone… and all of that without increasing the number of doctors, nurses, and hospitals.
 Instead, many workers have lost their insurance, doctors are giving up their practices, and employers are reducing the working hours of employees so as to avoid paying the burgeoning cost of healthcare benefits.